OntimizeWeb/docs/_o_components/12-o-phone-input.component.md

 You can see this and more examples of this component in the [OntimizeWeb playground]({{site.playgroundurl}}/main/inputs/phone){:target="_blank"}.

 ## Validation
-The `o-phone-input` shows automatically an error message when the `required` attribute is set to "yes" and there is no value on the input.
+The `o-phone-input` shows automatically an error message when the `required` attribute is set to "yes" and there is no value on the input and validates the components with the regular expressions of each country also modifying the placeholder when selecting the country.